What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 A small moment can suddenly feel big.

-A comment can stay longer than expected.
+And stay longer than expected.

-This can look like tears, irritability, or a heavy sense that something is wrong.
+Or a sense that something is wrong.

 This does not mean you are too sensitive.